FEATURED CREDIT CARDS

 • Cash Advance Fee: 5% or $10 (whichever is greater).

-• No Customer-Initiated Credit Limit Increases: Cardholders cannot request a credit limit increase; they must wait for the issuer's automatic reviews.
+• No Customer-Initiated Credit Limit Increases: Must wait for automatic reviews.

-• Spend frequently on gas, groceries, and drugstores and want consistent rewards in those areas.
+• Frequent spenders on gas, groceries, and drugstores who want consistent rewards.

-• Will pay their balance in full each month to avoid the high APR.
+• Cardholders who plan to pay their balance in full each month to avoid high APR.

 Final Verdict

 The Ollo Everyday Rewards Mastercard® offers valuable 3% cash back categories and transparent terms.
-The primary consideration for an applicant will be the annual fee assigned to their specific offer.
+The primary consideration is the annual fee assigned in your specific offer.

-Recommendation: This is a solid choice provided you use it responsibly and are comfortable with the annual fee disclosed in your offer.
-The high APR means it is crucial to use this card as a payment tool (paying it off monthly) rather than a financing tool (carrying a balance).
-Used correctly, it offers both rewards and a clear path to improving your credit history.
+Recommendation: This is a solid choice provided you use it responsibly and are comfortable with the annual fee disclosed.
+The high APR means it is essential to pay in full each month rather than carry a balance.
+Used correctly, it provides both rewards and a clear path to improving your credit history.

 Related Ollo Credit Card Reviews